Romulo-Moraes/Assembly-Toolkit/06. Arithmetic/README.md

 In short, overflow occurs when a value doesn't fit inside the register.
 This can happen when two positive values are added together, resulting in a negative value, or when the result is otherwise impossible for that specific operation, indicating an overflow.

 ### 6.3.2 Possible jumps for multiplication
-The following jumps are useful to handle overflows in multiplication and also for addition/subtraction.
+The following jumps are useful to handle overflows in multiplication and also for addition and subtraction.
 ```txt
 JO - Jump on overflow (signed operation)
 JNO - Jump on not overflow (signed operation)